dboddie-canonical-work/disgorged-docs/environment-variables.md

 Typical value: `27` or `x1`

-<h3 id='heading--snap-save-data'><pre>SNAP_SAVE_DATA</pre></h3>
+<h3 id='environment-variables-heading--snap-save-data'><pre>SNAP_SAVE_DATA</pre></h3>

-This variable is only exposed on [Ubuntu Core](glossary.md#heading--ubuntu-core) systems, and was introduced with snapd 2.57.
+This variable is only exposed on [Ubuntu Core](glossary.md#environment-variables-heading--ubuntu-core) systems, and was introduced with snapd 2.57.

-It points to a snap-specific location on the ubuntu-save partition where the snap is allowed to store persistent files (like certificates or configuration files) that will survive a [factory reset](https://ubuntu.com/core/docs/recovery-modes#heading--factory) of the Ubuntu Core device.
+It points to a snap-specific location on the ubuntu-save partition where the snap is allowed to store persistent files (like certificates or configuration files) that will survive a [factory reset](https://ubuntu.com/core/docs/recovery-modes#environment-variables-heading--factory) of the Ubuntu Core device.

-See [ubuntu-save](https://ubuntu.com/core/docs/storage-layout#heading--save) in the Ubuntu Core documentation for more details on storage layout with this specific partition.
+See [ubuntu-save](https://ubuntu.com/core/docs/storage-layout#environment-variables-heading--save) in the Ubuntu Core documentation for more details on storage layout with this specific partition.

-<h3 id='heading--snap-uid'><pre>SNAP_UID</pre></h3>
+<h3 id='environment-variables-heading--snap-uid'><pre>SNAP_UID</pre></h3>

 This variable contains the user ID (uid) of the user running this snap instance.
-See also [SNAP_EUID](#heading--snap-euid).
+See also [SNAP_EUID](#environment-variables-heading--snap-euid).

-For this variable to be exposed by a snap, the snap developer will need to include the following [`assumes`](snapcraft-top-level-metadata.md#heading--assumes) value:
+For this variable to be exposed by a snap, the snap developer will need to include the following [`assumes`](snapcraft-top-level-metadata.md#environment-variables-heading--assumes) value:

 ```yaml
 assumes: [snap-uid-envvars]